Greenland

 Føhnfjord

-We sailed on and later in the day went on land.
-Always with our guide with her rifle to protect us.
-On land the rocks contain garnets and flashy pyrite.
-On the beach were quartz chunks as big as bricks scattered among the pebbles.
-There was a hunting hut and humans had left behind broken glass and other trash.
-It was a strange place with a modern stove, a dining room, beds and bottles of booze on the shelves.
-But nobody there and no lock on the door.
-The place felt desolate and it was quiet there.
-I saw 2 bird feathers on the rocky ground.
-Perhaps birds had nested there and already left for warmer parts of the planet.
-There were alpine flowers, tiny pink and white flowers.
-White animal bones were scattered about, and we saw the scat from an artic fox.
-And then the mosquitoes, black and hungry, on land and on the ship anchored nearby.
-No escape from the biters.
+We sailed on and later went ashore, always accompanied by our guide with her rifle for protection.
+On land, the rocks contained garnets and flashy pyrite.
+On the beach, quartz chunks as large as bricks were scattered among the pebbles.
+We found a hunting hut where humans had left behind broken glass and other trash.
+It was a strange place, equipped with a modern stove, a dining room, beds, and bottles of booze on the shelves, but nobody was there, and there was no lock on the door.
+The place felt desolate and quiet.
+I saw two bird feathers on the rocky ground; perhaps birds had nested there before leaving for warmer climes.
+Tiny pink and white alpine flowers bloomed.
+White animal bones were scattered about, and we saw scat from an Arctic fox.
+And then came the mosquitoes – black and hungry, both on land and on the ship anchored nearby.
+There was no escape from the biters.

 Covered with jewels